About

 Following the first pandemic wave of coronavirus disease 2019 (COVID-19), the emergence of SARS-CoV-2 variants has led to waves of infections across the globe.
 With the COVID-19 pandemic, genomic surveillance has been implemented at scale worldwide for the first time, with an unprecedented rate of genome data generation, greater than for any other pathogen.

-• Genomic epidemiology studies of outbreaks in hospitals, long-term care facilities and other closed settings, in order to characterize virus spread and translate genomic information into meaningful clinical reports for infection control teams in order to improve outbreak control.
+- Molecular epidemiology studies of outbreaks in hospitals, long-term care facilities and other closed settings, in order to characterise virus spread and translate genomic information into meaningful clinical reports for infection control teams in order to improve outbreak control.

 The group is also working to expand this line of research to other respiratory viruses, such as influenza virus and respiratory syncytial virus (RSV).